aiskunks/Automodeler/README.md

 c.
 It compares the difference bewteen the raw data and imputed data on descriptive statistics, missing values & data distributions
 d.
 It determines and visualizes important features

+We compare the raw versus the orginal data for the differences.

+We save as json process and ML related info and visualize it.

 ## Automodeler

 *Automodeler_H20.py and Automodeler_H20.ipynb*